List of Mozambique women Twenty20 International cricketers

 This is a list of Mozambique women Twenty20 International cricketers.
-A Twenty20 International is an international cricket match between two representative teams.
-A Twenty20 International is played under the rules of Twenty20 cricket.
+A Twenty20 International (T20I) is an international Twenty20 cricket match between two representative teams.
+A T20I is played under the rules of Twenty20 cricket.
 In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 women's matches played between member sides from 1 July 2018 onwards.

 The list is arranged in the order in which each player won her first Twenty20 cap.
-Where more than one player won their first Twenty20 cap in the same match, those players are listed alphabetically by surname.
+Where more than one player won their first Twenty20 cap in the same match, their surnames are listed alphabetically.